 10. Make a Charitable Donation

 Last but most importantly, instead of doing the traditional gift exchange with your family, help out those in need during the holiday season.
-There are many charitable organizations such as Toys for Tots, Salvation Army, or the Make-A-Wish Foundation.
+There are many charitable organizations such as Marine Toys for Tots, The Salvation Army, or the Make-A-Wish Foundation.
 These are more nationally recognized charities but many municipalities have smaller and more local charities you can work with.

 You need not change your traditions too much to make an environmentally friendly change, sometimes it’s just as simple as rethinking how you’ve always done things and looking to improve them for the sake of the environment.
 These are just a few practical tips, but there are many more clever ways to reduce your waste during the holiday season.
 I wish you a very merry and eco-friendly Christmas!